|

 Samples were collected from an active underground

-storage tank (UST) farm, that serves as the government vehicle
+storage tank (UST) farm that serves as the government vehicle

 refueling station at the base.
 Soils tested consisted